 - along with coastal areas and outside marshes

 Southern and African wildcats are present in every habitat except tropical forests and deserts.
-The Chinese alpine steppe cat is primarily spotted in alpine meadowlands, ranging in elevation from 2500 to 5000 meters, all on the eastern border Tibet’s plateau.
+The Chinese alpine steppe cat is primarily spotted in alpine meadowlands, ranging in elevation from 2500 to 5000 meters, all on the eastern border of Tibet’s plateau.
 The Asian wildcat is usually linked with scrub desert all the way to places with elevations of around 3000 meters.

 This species is also unintentionally caught in traps meant for foxes and wolves.
-However, there has been a decline in these activities, causing the major threat to wildcats to now to be hybridization with domesticated cats.
+However, there has been a decline in these activities, causing the major threat to wildcats to now be hybridization with domesticated cats.

 These domesticated cats willingly crossbreed with wildcats, thereby contaminating the gene pool of the species, leaving a lower number of genetically unique wildcat populations.

-Over 805 of Scotland Wildcats may have bred with feral domesticated cats forming hybrids and causing as little as 400 genetically distinct wildcats to remain.
+Over 805 Scotland Wildcats may have bred with feral domesticated cats forming hybrids and causing as little as 400 genetically distinct wildcats to remain.
 Finding genetically distinct wildcat populations of Southern African and African wildcats has become increasingly challenging.

 Hybridization is typically problematic in agricultural areas, especially as they are enticed by large rodent densities.
 Wildcats also have to compete with feral domestic cats for space and prey, causing a large probability of transmitting diseases such as feline leukemia virus.